MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Out-of-Distribution Generalization: 2022

+- CrossMatch: Cross-Classifier Consistency Regularization for Open-Set Single Domain Generalization. [[paper]](https://openreview.net/forum?id=48RBsJwGkJf)
+  - Ronghang Zhu, Sheng Li. *ICLR 2022*
+  - Key Word: Single Domain Generalization, Open-Set Recognition.
+  - Digest: We propose a challenging and untouched problem: Open-Set Single Domain Generalization (OS-SDG), where target domains include unseen categories out of source label space.
+The goal of OS-SDG is to learn a model, with only one source domain, to classify a target sample with correct class if it belongs to source label space, or assign it to unknown classes.
+We design a CrossMatch approach to improve the performance of SDG methods on identifying unknown classes by leveraging a multi-binary classifier.

 - Invariant Causal Representation Learning for Out-of-Distribution Generalization. [[paper]](https://openreview.net/forum?id=-e4EXDWXnSn)
   - Chaochao Lu, Yuhuai Wu, José Miguel Hernández-Lobato, Bernhard Schölkopf. *ICLR 2022*
   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.